joseeden/All-Things-DevOps/pages/030-Security/017-Cyber-Threats-and-Attacks.md

 Mitigation:

-- Conduct regular backups
+- Conduct regular backups.
-- Install regular software updates
+- Install regular software updates.
-- Provide security awareness training
+- Provide security awareness training.
-- Implementing MFA for the systems
+- Implementing MFA for the systems.

 ### Zombies and Botnets

-A **botnet** is a network of compromised computers, known as **zombies**, which are remotely controlled by malicious actors.
+A **botnet** is a network of compromised computers, known as **zombies** or **bots** , which are remotely controlled by malicious actors.

 - Created using other types of malwares to gain access to a system and victimize it.
 - Zombies are used to perform tasks using remote commands.